Coxeter-biCatalan combinatorics: BiCatalan objects

 Once one sees that the Baxter number counts maximal cones of $\bC(W,c)$ for $W$ of type~A and for a particular $c$, it is natural to look at other types of finite Coxeter group $W$, with the idea of defining a ``$W$-Baxter number'' for each finite Coxeter group $W$.
 Indeed, there is a good notion of a ``type-B Baxter number'' discovered by Dilks~\cite{Dilks}.
 The Coxeter diagram of type~B is also a path, and taking $c$ to be a linear Coxeter element, the maximal cones of $\bC(W,c)$ are counted by the type-B Baxter number.
 Despite the nice type-B result, there seems to be little hope for a reasonable definition of the $W$-Baxter number, because some types of Coxeter diagrams are not paths and thus it is not clear how to generalize the notion of a \emph{linear} Coxeter element.

 There is, however, a choice of Coxeter element that can be made uniformly for all finite Coxeter groups.
 Since the Coxeter diagram of any finite Coxeter group is acyclic, the diagram is in particular bipartite.
 Thus we can fix a bipartition $S_+\cup S_-$ of the diagram and orient each edge of the diagram from its vertex in $S_-$ to its vertex in $S_+$.
 The resulting Coxeter element is called a \newword{bipartite Coxeter element}, and if $c$ is a bipartite Coxeter element of $W$, we call $\bC(W,c)$ a \newword{bipartite biCambrian fan}.
+We emphasize that the case of bipartite $c$ is very special.
+In particular, many of our results explicitly require that $c$ is bipartite.

 Proposition~\ref{is poly} says that $\bC(W,c)$ is the normal fan of a polytope, but does not guarantee that this polytope is simple (equivalently, that this fan is simplicial).
 In fact, simpleness fails for the linear Coxeter element of $S_n$, and this failure can be seen already in $S_4$.
 (See Figure~\ref{A3 biCamb linear}, and also \cite[Figure~13]{rectangle}.
 The latter shows the $1$-skeleton of this polytope disguised as the Hasse diagram of a certain lattice.)
 We conjecture that the situation is better in the bipartite case.